ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 rose edit &
 ```

 This opens the _Rose_ GUI that contains information about the configuration settings.
+You can also edit the configuration files directly using your chosen editor.
 For a description of the simple configuration settings, see the respective [Run a model](/models/run_a_model/) documentation.

 Once settings have been modified in the _Rose_ GUI, save them by clicking on the _Save_ button ![Save button](/assets/run_access_cm/save_button.png){: style="height:1em"}.